 So whether you are a Grinch or a Who, it’s safe to say that these cheesy tunes have impacted your shopping baskets this year.

-If you think you've got the guts to take on the retail industry, check out our retail jobs now!
+If you think you've got the guts to take on Christmas in retail industry, check out our retail jobs now!